gretchenfrage/aqueduct/PROTOCOL.md

 - The channel ID: A channel ID

-It is a protocol error for a ClosedChannelLost frame to occur elsewhere than in the connection control stream.
+It is a protocol error for a ClosedChannelLost frame to occur elsewhere than in a unidirectional QUIC stream, and as the only frame in that stream, other than possibly a Version frame.

 ## Reset error codes